message/iata/CZ.md

-Published 22.06.2021
+Published 23.06.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Czechia and their family members;
-- nationals of Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New Zealand, North Macedonia (Rep.), Serbia, Singapore, Thailand and USA if arriving from their country of nationality;
+- nationals of Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New Zealand, North Macedonia (Rep.), Serbia, Singapore, Thailand and USA;
 - nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Vatican City (Holy See);
 - British nationals with a certificate of application for the status of UK-EU Withdrawal Agreement Beneficiary issued by Austria, Belgium, Denmark, Finland, France, Hungary, Latvia, Luxemburg, Malta, Netherlands, Romania, Slovenia and Sweden; and their family members;
 - passengers with a residence permit issued by Czechia;
-- passengers with a residence permit issued by Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Chinese Taipei, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Macao (SAR China), Malta, Monaco, Netherlands, New Zealand, North Macedonia (Rep.), Norway, Poland, Portugal, Romania, San Marino, Singapore, Slovakia, Slovenia, Spain, Serbia, Sweden, Switzerland, Thailand, USA and Vatican City (Holy See);
+- passengers with a residence permit issued by Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Chinese Taipei, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Macao (SAR China), Malta, Monaco, Netherlands, New Zealand, North Macedonia (Rep.), Norway, Poland, Portugal, Romania, San Marino, Singapore, Slovakia, Slovenia, Spain, Serbia, Sweden, Switzerland, Thailand, USA and Vatican City (Holy See) if arriving from these countries;
 - passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours;
 - spouses of British nationals residing in Czechia.
 They must have a marriage certificate or a confirmation of partnership;
 - passengers younger than 21 years who are children of British nationals residing in Czechia.
 They must have a birth certificate and a copy of their parent’s residence permit;